getdozer/dozer-samples/usecases/imdb-analytics/description_files/experiment3.md

 ## Experiment 3

-Finding the actors and actresses with the most ACTION movies.
+Finding the actors and actresses with the most action movies.

-Dozer SQL provides us with CTEs which can improve readability as well as possibly improve performance by truncating the data before JOINs happen.
+Dozer SQL provides us with CTEs which can improve readability, as well as the option to reuse the same query multiple times.

 We can use a similar approach as used in the [previous example](./experiment2.md), or use CTEs as described.
-The config file can be found in [`exp3-config.yaml`](../exp3-config.yaml).
+The config file can be found [here](../exp3-config.yaml).

 ```sql
  with acting_crew as (